techno-tim/k3s-ansible/README.md

 ## ✅ System requirements

 - Deployment environment must have Ansible 2.4.0+.
 If you need a quick primer on Ansible [you can check out my docs and setting up Ansible](https://docs.technotim.live/posts/ansible-automation/).
+  Furthermore, the [`netaddr` package](https://pypi.org/project/netaddr/) must be available to Ansible.
+If you have installed Ansible via apt, this is already taken care of.
+If you have installed Ansible via `pip`, make sure to install `netaddr` into the respective virtual environment.
 - `server` and `agent` nodes should have passwordless SSH access, if not you can supply arguments to provide credentials `--ask-pass --ask-become-pass` to each command.

 ## 🚀 Getting Started